novalabsxyz/devdocs/blockchain/api/api-accounts.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Returns the total rewards for a given account in a given timeframe.
-Timestamps are given in [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+Timestamps are given in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 The block that contains the `max_time` timestamp is **excluded** from the result.
 {% endapi-method-description %}